7 Favorite Shoes for New Walkers

 Hold off on the cowboy boots

-And the same goes for the leopard-skin pointy or hipster motorcycle boots.
+And the same goes for leopard-skin pointy or hipster motorcycle boots.
 Your shoe fetish should stay in your own closet (for now anyway).
 Toddler shoes are there to support and stabilize new walkers.
-Barefoot is best, but when outdoors — think function over fashion.
+Again, barefoot is best, but when outdoors — think function over fashion.

 Top Infant Walking Shoes

 Shoes for this age group come in two varieties: soft soles and rubber soles.
 Soft soles are often referred to as “crib shoes” and tend to be more for indoor use.
 Rubber sole shoes typically start at 12 months and go up from there, while soft crib shoes are offered in infant sizes.